ALagoni97/blog-projects/graphql-backend-prisma/README.md

 4. Type `docker-compose up -d`
 5. Type `yarn prisma migrate dev` - This should create the correct tables and seed data in your database.
 If the seed data is not present, type `yarn prisma db seed`
 6. Now start the server `yarn dev`
 7. Now you can open the localhost Apollo Playground, where you can execute your queries.
+This is usually at path `http:localhost:${PORT}/graphql`

 You now have a simple GraphQL backend with context properties and a way for you to experiment with new features and allow you to use the rest of this article as an inspiration to test how the different features work.

 ### Context object

-We obviously want some context for our GraphQL resolvers so they can easily access any authentication state of the user trying to access the data and also gain access to the database.
+We want some context for our GraphQL resolvers so they can easily access any authentication state of the user trying to access the data and also gain access to the database.
 We do this by extending the BaseContext of Apollo Server.
 It is done where you instantiate your Apollo Server.

 ```ts
 const server = new ApolloServer<Context>({